MissionBit/intro-curriculum/subjects/setup/index.md

 Always be thinking about ideas for sites or applications you want to make, and feel free to work with others to make them happen.

-> I didn't give too much of this spiel, but it makes sense to leave
-> it in here for readers of the curriculum :)

 Account
 =======